 If a user tries to create or send a message that exceeds the maximum message size or maxRequestLength, a warning will appear in Outlook Web App.
 The text of the warning will vary, depending on the conditions that generated it.

-- When a user tries to upload an attachment that's larger than the maximum message size, they receive the following error message in the upload dialog box: "Your attachment is larger than the maximum limit for attachments."
+If a user tries to upload an attachment that's larger than the maximum message size, they receive the following error message in the upload dialog box: "Your attachment is larger than the maximum limit for attachments."

-- When a user tries to upload one or more attachments that are larger than the ASP.NET MaxRequestLength, they receive the following error message in the Information Bar within the message: "The files <file names> weren't attached because they exceed the maximum size limit of <size limit> MB for attachments."
+If a user tries to upload one or more attachments that are larger than the ASP.NET MaxRequestLength, they receive the following error message in the Information Bar within the message: "The files <file names> weren't attached because they exceed the maximum size limit of <size limit> MB for attachments."

 Looking for other management tasks related to accessing files from Outlook Web App?
 Check out Managing File and Data Access for Outlook Web App.